txxbo/snippet/README.md

 # snippet
 Snippets to speed up development of Python projects.
 1. google_sheets: connect and manipulate a Google Sheets document
+2. discord_bot: listens for command, also runs scheduled background command

 ## google_sheets
 - read_sheet(): displays sheet in 2D array of data